Across Italy, you're spoilt for choice when it comes to carnival celebrations, with plenty of towns and cities hosting events.

 It started out in 1873 as a protest at the upper classes not having to pay taxes and has very much kept its political theme – expect to see papier mache caricatures of political figures atop the carnival floats.
 More information.

 This festival is ideal for visitors with a sweet tooth, as spectators are showered with chocolates and candy from the floats.
-Visitors should also look out for Musica Arabita, a show with music played on pots, pans and an assortment of other household items and musical instruments, and don't miss the Dog Carnival on February 26th.
+There are plenty of shows, children's activities, and street festivals to enjoy.
 This one started as a celebration for the reconciliation of two warring local families back in 1347, making it Italy's oldest carnival.

 Photo: Carnaval.com Studios/Flickr

 Ivrea, Piedmont – February 6-26

 After something more exciting than your typical parade?
 Try Ivrea, where the highlight of the festivities is the annual orange fight – a rather messy way of commemorating the local people's struggle against Napoleonic troops (although it first started several centuries later.)

 Revellers on foot represent the townspeople while those on carts play the part of the troops, all throwing oranges at each other.
 More information.

 Putignano, Puglia: February 9, 16, 23, 25, 26